julioreis-dev/python-test/README.md

 # python-test
-### The proposal was created to address all the requirements given to in the test.
+### The proposal of solution was created to address all the requirements given to in the test.

 ### Resolution Task 1:
 Inside the folder "answer" there are the file main_1.py and main_refactored_class.py, both